bjatkin/yok/v2/README.md

 ### Pipelines

 **Yо̄k** supports classic **sh** pipelines.
-Because the language treats commands and functions the same, they can be used interchangeably in the pipeline. in order to use a function in a pipeline it must use the `read` keyword to get input from `stdin` and `yield` a value.
+The language treats commands and functions the same, meaning they can be used interchangeably in the pipeline.
+In order to use a function in a pipeline it must use the `read` keyword to get input from `stdin` and `yield` a value.
 Functions which do not read from `stdin` and `yield` a value will cause a compile time error if they are used in a pipeline.

 ```yok